pascaljph/2021ws_do_roboticsdb/roboticsDB.md

 # Robotics DB

-This is a students project from CBS International Business School in the class _Digital Organization_.
+This is a students project from CBS International Business School for the lecture _Digital Organization_.

 This file contains for sections: